 How to Cook Oatmeal

-Bring water or milk to a boil in a medium saucepan.
+Bring water, milk, or even a plant-based milk to a boil in a medium saucepan.
 Stir in oats, reduce heat to low.
 Cook, stirring occasionally, until the mixture is creamy and the liquid is absorbed, about 5 minutes.

 For steel-cut oats, the ratio is 1 cup of liquid per 1/4 cup of oats.
 If you are using quick-cooking or rolled oats, the ratio is 1 cup of liquid per 1/2 cup of oats.
 We suggest using steel-cut oats for optimal blood glucose control.